eCommerce Pricing Strategies: The Ultimate List

 Value-Based Pricing Strategy

-In this eCommerce pricing strategy, price is set based on what the manufacturer/seller perceives a consumer is willing to pay for a particular product at a certain time.
+The price is set based on what the manufacturer/seller perceives a consumer is willing to pay for a particular product at a certain time.
 The price they’re willing to pay can be different during the time.

 Companies that offer unique or highly valuable products can take advantage of this strategy more than companies that sell everyday, regular products.
 For example, you can’t apply this strategy to bread, but you can to a phone.